Wastewater treatment

-Wastewater treatment is a process which removes and eliminates contaminants from wastewater and converts this into an effluent that can be returned to the water cycle.
-Once returned to the water cycle, the effluent creates an acceptable impact on the environment or is reused for various purposes (called water reclamation).
+Wastewater treatment is a process which removes contaminants from wastewater.
+The effluent has an acceptable impact on the environment.
+It is also possible to reuse it.
+This process is called water reclamation.
 The treatment process takes place in a wastewater treatment plant.
-There are several kinds of wastewater which are treated at the appropriate type of wastewater treatment plant.
-For domestic wastewater (also called municipal wastewater or sewage), the treatment plant is called a Sewage Treatment.
-For industrial wastewater, treatment either takes place in a separate Industrial wastewater treatment, or in a sewage treatment plant (usually after some form of pre-treatment).
-Further types of wastewater treatment plants include Agricultural wastewater treatment and leachate treatment plants.
+Several kinds of wastewater exist.
+For domestic wastewater the treatment plant is called a Sewage Treatment.
+Municipal wastewater or sewage are other names for domestic wastewater.
+For industrial wastewater, treatment takes place in a separate Industrial wastewater treatment, or in a sewage treatment plant.
+In the latter case it usually follows pre-treatment.
+Further types of wastewater treatment plants include agricultural wastewater treatment and leachate treatment plants.

-Processes commonly used in wastewater treatment include phase separation (such as sedimentation), biological and chemical processes (such as oxidation) or polishing.
+Common processes in wastewater treatment include phase separation, such as sedimentation, various biological and chemical processes, such as oxidation, and polishing.
 The main by-product from wastewater treatment plants is a type of sludge that is usually treated in the same or another wastewater treatment plant.
-Biogas can be another by-product if anaerobic treatment processes are used.
+Biogas can be another by-product if the process uses anaerobic treatment.
 Treated wastewater can be reused as reclaimed water.
 The main purpose of wastewater treatment is for the treated wastewater to be able to be disposed or reused safely.
 However, before it is treated, the options for disposal or reuse must be considered so the correct treatment process is used on the wastewater.

 The term "wastewater treatment" is often used to mean "sewage treatment".